Belan-Mihail/quiz-quiz/README.md

 ### Design Choices

 The site is designed to maximize the interest of users by the simplicity and use of its use.
 The design of the site is designed in such a way that the user can quickly and easily figure out how to use the site and easily get the desired result (the ability to play a quiz).

+### Colors

+For the text content of the header and footer of the site, a white color was chosen, which contrasts well with the dark background.
+For the text content of the main block, black was chosen to contrast well with the green background.
+Orange was chosen for the hover effects.
+I used Adobe Color to select the color.